Janet Wells

 ABOUT ME

-I am a fully-qualified counsellor and have been successfully counselling clients in the Medway area and facilitating their self-growth.
+I am a fully-qualified counsellor and have been successfully counselling clients face-to-face in Kent and online across the UK.
 If you are feeling overwhelmed by life’s demands, my services aim to introduce clarity and self-motivation.

 I offer a confidential and safe environment in which you can explore and process the difficulties you are facing.